 With health benefits very similar to olive oil, and a high smoke point that is stable, thus avoiding toxins and trans fats, as well as being low in polyunsaturated fat, avocado oil is one of the best options for high-heat applications.
 However, something to keep in mind is that virgin avocado oil comes in at 350°F-375°F degrees, similar to olive oil.

 Smoke Point: 390°F–407°F (199°C–243°C) - Refined

 Many believe that olive oil is unsuitable for cooking because of its unsaturated fats.
 When exposed to high heat, the intrinsic properties of the fats present may be altered.
-This is probably the reason why you may have heard many being weary of using olive oil for cooking.
+This is probably the reason why you may have heard many being wary of using olive oil for cooking.
 It turns out, though, you can use olive oil for low and medium-heat cooking, and cooking with olive oil may also provide many health benefits.

 Which olive oil is best for cooking?

-However, it is important to understand the grades of olive oil before using it for cooking.
+However, it's important to understand the grades of olive oil before using it for cooking.
 The highest (and best) grade of olive oil to cook with is extra virgin olive oil, followed by virgin oil, and, lastly, refined virgin oil.
 These grades are defined by their methods of extraction and further use of chemical solvents during processing, extra virgin being of the highest quality and also the healthiest.